The Glory of the Spring by Hunter Stull

 Religion 1

 Religions are belief systems that can bring an individual closer to the divine without any understanding of what the divine actually is.
 It necessarily operates on faith, and because of this, can lead to wildly inaccurate views of reality.
 In a proper religious journey though, the believer will come to better understand the divine by experiencing it.
 Overall, religion persists into the modern age because of its usefulness to mankind, the pleasure it brings, and its ease of adoption when compared to more complicated world-views.
-While I don’t actually belive in God, in comparing religions and finding consistent descriptions of the divine, I must conclude that all thriving religions have an element of truth to them.
+While I don’t actually believe in God, in comparing religions and finding consistent descriptions of the divine, I must conclude that all thriving religions have an element of truth to them.
 The most interesting question to ask about any religious belief is then: “How is this meaningfully true?”

 Continue reading →